Tree Inventory & Map Project based learning

 If your are working in a neighborhood, you can do measurements of street trees.
 Be sure to respect property rights.
 Do not enter private property without permission.

 2. Make a rough map of the area that includes structures, streets and waterways.
 If there is a locally available map of your community, you could use it.
-(Sometimes the local Chamber of Commerce, visitors agency or realtors have free local maps.)
+(Local Chambers of Commerce, visitors agency or realtors often have free, local maps.)

 4. Data to consider collecting: